elias-jhsph/Jarvis/README.md

     - This .ppn file needs to match your pico key to work
 - Pico Path to stop word .ppn: Set the file path for the Pico stop word detection engine .ppn file
     - This .ppn file needs to match your pico key to work
-- Google Key adn CX: Set the Google API key for internet search queries
+- Google Key and CX: Set the Google API key for internet search queries
     - Technically you are not supposed to use Google search without using the API
     - If you don't add this, the googlesearch-python will be used instead
     - To get a Google api key, go to https://console.cloud.google.com/apis/credentials
     - The CX should be the custom search engine that you have access to via the Google API
 - GCP JSON Path: Set the file path for the Google Cloud Platform JSON key file
-    - Google text to speach sounds great but if you don't want to set this up gtts will be used instead
+    - Google text to speach sounds great but if you don't want to set this up gtts will be used instead...
+    - BUT if you have a mac then the 'say' command will be used instead because it sounds better than gtts and the voice will be Tom if you have it, then if you don't have Tom it will be Samantha, and if you don't have either it will be the default voice that isn't a siri voice
     - GCP Must have access to text to speech API
     - To try googles text to speech, go to https://cloud.google.com/text-to-speech.